OceanParcels/Parcels/docs/index.rst

 Installing Anaconda’s Miniconda
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-(If you already have a working Anaconda installation, skip this step.)
+(If you already have a working Anaconda installation, skip to “Creating an environment with Parcels”.)

 Download Anaconda’s Miniconda for Linux::